hpc/charliecloud/doc/ch-image_desc.rst

   :code:`--parse-only`
     Parse :code:`IMAGE_REF`, print a parse report, and exit successfully without talking to the internet or touching the storage directory.

-This script tries to guess the appropriate architecture when pulling images.
-For example, when pulling :code:`centos:7`, check for the variant that matches the host architecture.
-If a match is found pull it; otherwise proceed to download :code:`centos:7` default (:code:`--arch=default`).

 This script does a fair amount of validation and fixing of the layer tarballs before flattening in order to support unprivileged use despite image problems